kesem-io/kesem-sdk/README.md

 # Advanced Security

-## RequestLocationPermission()
+## RequestLocationPermission() API Call
-Shows to user system popup to give application access to location permission if it is not already given.
-This is an optional step and it is advised only if user has meaningful amount of money on his account.
+This API call shows to user system popup to give application access to location permission if it is not already given.
+This is an optional step.
+It is recommended to enable lcoation tracking only if user has meaningful amount of crypto currencies on his account.
 ### Returns:
 <dl>
   <dt>error</dt>